Sec-Fetch-Mode

 Since March 2023, this feature works across the latest devices and browser versions.
 This feature might not work in older devices or browsers.

-The Sec-Fetch-Mode fetch metadata request header indicates the mode of the request.
+The HTTP Sec-Fetch-Mode fetch metadata request header indicates the mode of the request.

 Header type Fetch Metadata Request Header